Yandex Cloud

 • Change additional cluster settings.

-• Move a cluster to another folder.
+• Move the cluster to another folder.

 • Change cluster security groups.